DeckerSU/yiimp-stratum-equihash/README.md

     https://github.com/DeckerSU/yiimp-stratum-equihash/blob/ad5028798aac0be059a37e6afa8b6071544a6aa4/db.cpp#L230 - here.
 Also, don't forget to change `NUM_COINS` if you plan to add more than one coin.

-- Are any build instructions for Debian 10 Buster?
+- Any build instructions for Debian 10 Buster?

     Yes, thx to @ca333 and @ComputerGenie: